Posted on January 16, 2020 in Criminal Defense

-Keep in mind that any lawyer you consider to represent you should be knowledgeable about criminal law matters.
+Our criminal defense attorney in Phoenix, Craig Orent, recommends keeping in mind that any lawyer you consider to represent you should be knowledgeable about criminal law matters.
 Many attorneys also specialize in certain criminal defense areas, such as focusing on assaults, DUIs, or drug offenses.
 This may help you in deciding which lawyer would be the best fit for your case.

 Under the U.S. constitution, you have the right to be represented by counsel in all criminal prosecutions.
 This includes both felonies and misdemeanors.
 It’s also your decision who you choose to handle your case.
 In the event that you can’t afford an attorney, one will be appointed to you.